nembrinj/protofablab/topics/02_raspPI/README.md

 sudo service web_api start
 ```

-The web API is now accessible on port 5000 (e.g. `http://pi-server.local:5000`).
+The web API is now accessible on port 5000 in the local network (e.g. `http://pi-server.local:5000`).

 To read the logs from PC: